butavictor11/NetworkingProjects/README.md

 In this repo I will document various personal project along my network engineering journey.

-The project are separated into 3 different directories: Ansible,Netmiko and Versa_SDWAN.
+The project are separated into multiple directories as per area of interest.

 Versa Projects:
   -> HUB & spoke Versa SD-WAN deployement applied to the aviation industries.